How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Conclusion

 \section{Conclusion}

 We measure the parameter-sharing cost of looped language models as a single number, the recurrence-equivalence exponent $\varphi$.
-On our prelude-recur-coda baseline we obtain $\varphi = 0.46$, so each shared recurrence is worth roughly half a unique block at matched effective depth.
-The fitted $\varphi$ responds to design choices, and our two probes move it in opposite directions even though both lower validation loss: hyperconnections raise $\varphi$ to $0.65$ on the capacity channel, truncated BPTT lowers it to $0.38$ by re-allocating compute toward a larger token budget.
-Raw validation loss does not separate these two cases.
-We therefore propose $\Delta\varphi$ as a metric alongside validation loss for any new looped LM recipe or architecture, so that improvements can be credited to the correct channel, supporting decision-making.
+On our prelude-recur-coda baseline we obtain $\varphi = 0.46$, so each shared recurrence is worth roughly half a unique block.
+The fitted $\varphi$ responds to design choices, and our two case studies move it in opposite directions even though both lower validation loss.
+Hyperconnections raise $\varphi$ to $0.65$, while truncated BPTT lowers it to $0.38$ by re-allocating compute toward more tokens and a wider model.
+Raw validation loss does not separate these two cases, but $\varphi$ does. $\varphi$ additionally reflects inference cost via the compute-optimal allocation, as $\Delta\varphi > 0$ narrows the compute-optimum and lowers per-token inference FLOPs, while $\Delta\varphi < 0$ widens it.
+We therefore propose $\Delta\varphi$ as a metric alongside validation loss for any new looped LM recipe or architecture, so that improvements are credited to the correct channel and recipes that quietly raise deployment cost are flagged.